thetanz/smp-docs/docs/Overview/ProductSetup.md

 ![](../../assets/images/4fe2422521ed4f389ed1b278885d2128.png)

-As per Standard pricing, the billing period can be selected, and also metering of the product usage.
+As per Standard pricing, the billing period can be selected, and product usage metered.

 ### Package Pricing